michaelburnley/phaser-docker/README.md

 - Open http://localhost:9000/ in your browser

 ## Assets
 When adding assets, add them to the assets folder.
-Then in `src/scenes/assets.js` include the different imports by file type (image or sound.)
+Then in `src/assets.js` include the different imports by file type (image or sound.)
 This will ensure that those assets are preloaded at the start of the game and able to be used throughout the project.

 ## Scenes
-When adding new scenes, please import add into `src/scenes/index.js`.
+When adding new scenes, please import and add into `src/scenes/index.js`.
 All of these scenes are imported in order into the config.